Answer all the questions

 Topic: Boundary Disputes in West Africa

-⭐ Boundary disputes in West Africa were often driven by competition for valuable natural resources such as oil, minerals, and arable land.
+Boundary disputes in West Africa often happened because countries wanted to control important resources like oil, minerals, and fertile land.

 Explanation: